 Good, clean fun, and one of the best comedy shows on Netflix right now.

 FX’s animated series parodies both James Bond and Mad Men with ruthlessness and finesse.
 The show follows the exploits of a dysfunctional group of secret agents.
 Hijinks — or rather spyjinks — ensue in this very adult animated comedy series.

 25. Master of None

 Aziz Ansari, of Parks and Rec fame, debuted his own show in 2015, and it’s easily one of the best comedies on Netflix right now.
 Ansari plays Dev Shah, a young man trying to navigate his career, romantic life, and being a person of color in New York City.
-It’s a subtle and nuanced comedy.
-Some laughs are gentle, others are pointed.
-And it has great heart.

 26. Parks and Recreation

 And speaking of Parks and Rec, it’s coming, too!
 Following on the success of The Office (which is also coming to Netflix in March), this documentary-style comedy takes place in the Parks and Recreation department of the fictional town of Pawnee, IN.

 Filled with oddball characters that are mismatched to the job, and to each other, Parks and Recreation is quirky perfection.